 Antioch University Los Angeles is an integral part of Antioch University, which is accredited by the Commission on Institutions of Higher Education of the North Central Association (NCA) of Colleges and Schools, 30 North LaSalle Street, Suite 2400, Chicago, Illinois, 60602-2502, 312-263-0456

 The California Commission on Teacher Credentialing is an agency in the Executive Branch of California State Government.
 It was created in 1970 by the Ryan Act and is the oldest of the autonomous state standards boards in the nation.
 The major purpose of the agency is to serve as a state standards board for educator preparation for the public schools of California, the licensing and credentialing of professional educators in the State, the enforcement of professional practices of educators, and the discipline of credential holders in the State of California.
 Antioch University Los Angeles is fully accredited by this agency.

-Antioch University Los Angeles is authorized for operation in the state of California by the State of California Bureau of Private Postsecondary Education (BPPE).
+Antioch University Los Angeles, a private not-for-profit institution, is authorized for operation in the state of California by the State of California Bureau of Private Postsecondary Education (BPPE).

 Antioch University’s credentials also include federal government recognition of eligibility for various forms of federal assistance, grants, and contracts, including the eligibility of Antioch students for federal financial aid and veteran’s benefits.
 The University is in compliance with appropriate federal laws and regulations concerning civil rights, affirmative action, tax exemption, and eligibility for foundation support.